← Back to 漢書

 使 使

 When Han Guang arrived, the Yan people proclaimed him King of Yan.
 The Zhao king then moved north with Zhang Er and Chen Yu to secure territory on Yan's frontier.
 During one excursion, the Zhao king was captured by Yan forces.
 Yan imprisoned him and demanded a partition of land.
 Each envoy sent to negotiate was killed by Yan to harden its demands.
 Zhang Er and Chen Yu were deeply troubled.
-A low-ranking stable-hand volunteered to negotiate and promised to bring the king back.
-Everyone laughed and said many envoys had already died, so how could he succeed.
+A groom went to his quarters and said, "Let me go persuade Yan for you two lords and bring the Zhao king back in the same carriage with me."
+Everyone in the quarters laughed and said, "Ten envoys have already gone and been killed — how can you bring back the king?"
 He went straight to the Yan camp.
-A Yan general summoned him and asked whether he knew what Yan wanted.
+A Yan general received him and asked, "Do you know what I want?"
 The general said he wanted only the Zhao king.
-The soldier asked whether he truly understood Zhang Er and Chen Yu.
+The soldier said, "Do you know what sort of men Zhang Er and Chen Yu are?"
 The general replied that they were worthy men.
-The soldier asked what he thought they wanted.
+He said, "What do you think they desire?"
 The general said they wanted their king back.
 The Zhao soldier laughed.
-He said the general did not understand what the two men really wanted.
-Wu Chen, Zhang Er, and Chen Yu had taken dozens of cities by force, and each had ambitions to rule.
-Ruler and minister, he said, do not stay on the same path forever.
-They had only backed Wu Chen first to stabilize Zhao while things were unsettled.
+He said, "You do not understand what those two want. wuchen day, Zhang Er, and Chen Yu had taken dozens of cities by force, and each had ambitions to rule.
+Lord and minister, he said, cannot be spoken of on the same footing!
+They had only backed wuchen day first to stabilize Zhao while things were unsettled.
 Now that Zhao was largely secure, they too wanted to divide and rule it, but were waiting for the right time.
 If Yan kept the Zhao king captive, they might publicly demand him yet privately hope Yan killed him so they could split Zhao.
 One Zhao was already dangerous to Yan; with two capable rulers blaming Yan for regicide, Yan would be easy to destroy.
 Yan accepted this reasoning and released the Zhao king.
 The stable-hand himself drove the king back.

 11